 The Facebook Joiner Tool

-The Joiner Tool is only available for Facebook and LinkedIn accounts.
-What this tool does is it enables you to automatically join groups in your niche.
+The Joiner Tool enables you to automatically join groups in your niche.
 You can either send the groups you found using the Finder tool here or import groups directly to the tool.
 It allows you to be more productive and lets you manage your time more efficiently because you do not need to manually join each group.
 It is very easy to use and you can configure it in less than 5 minutes or so.

 How To Use the Joiner Tool

-- Like all the other SU Social tools, to access the Joiner Tool, you’ll need to go to the TOOLS page and choose the Facebook or LinkedIn account where you want to run the tool for.
+- Like all the other SU Social tools, to access the Joiner Tool, you’ll need to go to the TOOLS page and choose the Facebook account which you want to run the tool for.

-- Click on the account or MORE TOOLS action then go to Joiner tab
+- Click on the account or MORE TOOLS action then go to the Joiner tab

 This is the area where you control the behavior of the tool in terms of the operating hours and days.